 Nose reshaping surgery, also called rhinoplasty, in our Lexington and Louisville, KY practice can improve the appearance and function of the nose.
-Our experienced plastic surgeon Dr. Chet Mays and board-certified plastic surgeon Dr. M. Bradley Calobrace understand the importance of the nose to overall facial balance.
+Our board-certified plastic surgeons, Dr. Chet Mays and Dr. M. Bradley Calobrace, understand the importance of the nose to overall facial balance.
 They can help the nose fit naturally with the rest of the facial features without sacrificing its unique shape and character.

 To find out how rhinoplasty can improve your appearance and quality of life, request a consultation at CaloAesthetics Plastic Surgery Center in Kentucky or call (502) 899-9979 to schedule your visit.

 Our surgeons perform nose reshaping for women and men of all ages, and adolescents whose facial growth is complete.
 They can reshape the nose in a variety of ways which may include one or a combination of the following:

 - Increasing or decreasing the size of the nose

 - Removing a hump